 Is this a normal case of immorality arising from human weakness?

 Alternatively, is this an orchestrated assault by the high level territorial evil spirits to destroy the church and to neutralize the evangelical pastor?

 How we answer these questions will direct the pastor’s own tactics for overcoming these attacks and establishing a viable Christian witness.

 Ephesians 6:12 reminds of who is the real enemy:

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.(Ephesians 6:12 NIV)

 This needs to be our anchor.
-We are not fighting people but supernatural forces opposed to the Gospel.
+We are not fighting people but supernatural forces opposed to the Gospel in Church conflict.
 This is true!

 However, people are definitely involved in this struggle.